ehabhamdy/announcements-board/README.md

 I have opted to use AWS Amplify service as an infrastructure bootstrapper of AWS resources for the following reasons:
-1. Amplify makes it easy to compose our architecture serverless components such as s3 buckets (including the necessary permissions and website hosting setup), and an API gateway the connects to a lambda hosting a express server application.
+1. Amplify makes it easy to compose our architecture serverless components such as s3 buckets (including the necessary permissions and website hosting setup), and API gateway that connects to a lambda hosting a express server application.
 2. I opted for an opensearch based as a source of truth.
 Opensearch allows extremely fast search text data such as the announcements contents.
 I have built the backend to be able to implement other storage options via the storage adapter and easily inject the new storage type without changing the business logic code in the API endpoints.
-3. As a limitation of Amplify, opensearch domains cannot be created with Amplify cli with out current service setup, However, the domain can can created as a custom resource in amplify with the help of CDK or CloudFormation and integrated into amplify backend configuration to make the lambda function aware of that domain.
+3. As a limitation of Amplify, opensearch domains cannot be created with Amplify cli with the current service setup, However, the domain can be created as a custom resource in amplify with the help of CDK or CloudFormation and integrated into amplify backend configuration to make the lambda function aware of that domain.
 4. With Amplify we get a CI/CD pipeline out of the box.
 It can be configured to run the backend